RooieRakkert/ml_resources_references/README.md

 # Machine Learning and Data Science resources
 This repository will hold a collection of valuable ML/DS resources and references.
+Every reference and resource is given in no specific order.

 Currently, this repo is still a work-in-progress, the current setup is subject to change.